polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 3. Preview the `customSpec.json` file:

-    - Preview first fields
+    - Preview first fields:
     --8<-- 'code/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes/chainspec-head.html'

-    - Preview last fields
+    - Preview last fields:
     --8<-- 'code/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes/chainspec-tail.html'

-        This command will display fields that include configuration details for pallets such as sudo and balances, as well as the validator settings for the Aura and Grandpa keys.
+        This command will display fields that include configuration details for pallets, such as sudo and balances, as well as the validator settings for the Aura and Grandpa keys.

 4. Edit `customSpec.json`: